Sombra

 Summary

 Sombra is a self-custody, post-quantum privacy wallet for Solana.
-We don’t collect personal data, we don’t run analytics, and your private keys never leave your device.
+We don’t collect personal data, and your private keys never leave your device.
+The Wallet does include optional, anonymous analytics and crash reporting that you can switch off at any time in Settings (see Section 5).
 Below is the full breakdown of what data exists, where it lives, and what crosses a network.
+One important exception in this build: if you use the default remote prover, the proving server operator can temporarily read your decrypted transaction inputs (amounts, token types, and destinations) while a proof is being generated.
+See Section 4 for detail, and switch to Local prover mode if you require zero trust.

 1. Who we are